-What’s significantly less simple however, is the “what’s new in Unity 5?” bit, as my programming lingo is rusty at best.
-As such, might I recommend paying the Unity 5 website a visit instead, checking out the goods yourself?
-Plenty documentation available too, as well as a thriving community.
+What’s significantly less simple, however, is the “what’s new in Unity 5?” bit, as my programming lingo is rusty at best.
+As such, might I recommend paying the Unity 5 website a visit instead to check the goods yourself?
+There is plenty of documentation available too, as well as a thriving community.
 Time to make a game or two!

 (Source: Unity3D blog)